kanonji/wp-use-parent-template/readme.txt

 = Notes =

 * Able to use only one generation age template. 'category-child.php' is able to use as parent template for grandchild in the example of 'example.com/parent/child/grandchild'.
+* You may need to change parent template to handle child data.

 == Changelog ==